Ceachi/Project-Self-Driving-Car-Capstone-Simulator/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 In this project we develop a system, using ROS nodes, to implement an autonomous vehicle.
 Our car will follow the designated waypoints along a road, recognizes the traffic light status from camera images, stop on red and restart driving on green.
-This system is tested on the [Udacity simulator](https://github.com/udacity/CarND-Capstone/releases) and will be tested on the real Udacity self-driving car (Carla) on project delivery.
+This system is tested on the [Udacity simulator](https://github.com/udacity/CarND-Capstone/releases).

 ---